JokurPL/JokurPL/README.md

 - 👋 Hi, I’m @JokurPL -

-I like kpop and anime :)
+I like kpop :)

-I'm trying to be a JavaScript develeoper :D
+I'm trying to be a JavaScript developer :D